Skip to main content

 • preparation, submission and monitoring of jobs with the Slurm batch manager.

-To use the pre and post-processing nodes in batch, you just need to specify the partition prepost in your Slurm submission file, whether on the jean-zay or jean-zay-pp.
+To use the pre and post-processing nodes in batch, you just need to specify the prepost partition in your Slurm submission file, whether it is submitted from the jean-zay or jean-zay-pp login node.

-When you connect to an IDRIS server, if the fingerprint (fingerprint) of the public key displayed by your SSH client is not listed here, we kindly ask you not to confirm the connection and to notify IDRIS support at gestutil@idris.fr.
+When you connect to jean-zay-pp.idris.fr, if the fingerprint of the public key displayed by your SSH client is not listed here, we kindly ask you not to confirm the connection and to notify IDRIS support.

 KeyMD5 FingerprintSHA256 Fingerprint